We explore and design intelligent technologies to support human to have a meaningful life at individual, dyadic, and group level.

 Supporting video conferencing using a collective behavior-driven avatar (CSCW’24)

-Understanding and supporting peer review using AI-reframed positive summary (To appear in CHI'25)
+Understanding and supporting peer review using AI-reframed positive summary (CHI'25)

 Developing and evaluating a Meaningful Social Interaction Scale (ongoing research)